 The Trinity College community recently celebrated the graduates of the Class of 2020 through two online events.
-With their Commencement ceremony on campus postponed until spring 2021 due to the COVID-19 pandemic, members of this year’s graduating class were honored with a virtual Baccalaureate program and a special tribute video, both of which they could view remotely with their families from anywhere around the world.
+With their Commencement ceremony on campus postponed due to the COVID-19 pandemic, members of this year’s graduating class were honored with a virtual Baccalaureate program and a special tribute video, both of which they could view remotely with their families from anywhere around the world.

 The virtual “Baccalaureate 2020” program invited reflection, offered thanksgiving, and included wisdom, prayer, and music from many traditions—in addition to sweeping aerial views of campus and the familiar sounds of the Trinity College Chapel’s pipe organ and carillon bells.
 The video was shared online on Saturday, May 16, the date which marked the 197th anniversary of the college’s founding.